-Required: minimum high school diploma or GED; minimum of 3 years of experience in customer and personal services; administrative and clerical processes; telephone switchboards and electronic equipment; social awareness.
+Required: minimum high school diploma or GED; minimum of 3 years of experience in administrative and clerical processes; minimum of 3 years of experience in customer and personal services; telephone switchboards and electronic equipment; social awareness.
 Bilingual/Spanish a plus.
 Must be an evangelical Christian who lives a life dedicated to Christ so you can be an instrument of God’s hope, love and forgiveness to the guests we serve

 Proficient in computer skills, including Microsoft Office Suite, ability to multi-task, organized, follow instructions, strong communication and listening, problem solving and interpersonal relationship.
 Ability to use web-based management software, ability to monitor, operate & troubleshoot office equipment including security systems (gates & doors).